SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mrm/apply-retention-policies-to-mailboxes.md

 ms.author: serdars
 author: SerdarSoysal
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/8/2018
 ms.audience: End User
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: 6ccc80db-d201-44f7-8d4b-473a89c14b2f
-description: "Learn how to use the Exchange Management Shell or the Exchange admin center apply a retention policy to mailboxes in Exchange 2016."
+description: "Summary: Learn how to use the Exchange Management Shell or the Exchange admin center apply a retention policy to mailboxes in Exchange 2016."
 ---

 # Apply a retention policy to mailboxes in Exchange 2016

-Learn how to use the Exchange Management Shell or the Exchange admin center apply a retention policy to mailboxes in Exchange 2016.
+ **Summary**: Learn how to use the Exchange Management Shell or the Exchange admin center apply a retention policy to mailboxes in Exchange 2016.

 You can use retention policies to group one or more retention tags and apply them to mailboxes to enforce message retention settings.
 A mailbox can't have more than one retention policy.